 I’m sure each owner had doubts when she decided to open a yarn store.
 I would love to read each start-up story.
 I can only imagine that she had a connection with local makers who helped her dive in and embrace her gifts of entrepreneurship and creativity to open a one-of-a-kind yarn store.

 Firefly Fiber Arts fit the vibe of the Wicker Park neighborhood.
 Firefly specializes in all-natural, organic, and sustainable fibers.
-Leslie Wood perked up and engaged with us about Eri silk since she knew the fiber is the only non-violent silk in the world.
+Leslie Wood perked up and engaged with us about Eri silk since she had read that the fiber is known as non-violent silk.
 Sarah, co-owner, put her hand to the chakra to try spinning some of our Eri silk fiber.